elavoie/ssb-tokens/ROADMAP.md

     [ ] Convenience
-        [ ] API + CLI: Enable listing token types per receiver and per participant [ ] CLI: Enable listing the balances of all tokens held by a given participant
+        [ ] API + CLI: Enable listing token types per receiver and per participant [ ] CLI: Enable listing the balances of all tokens held by a given participant [ ] CLI (balance --live): Add live updates of balances upon new received operations [ ] CLI: Enable listing of all unspent amounts for each token and associated operations

     [ ] Make token type easier to specify
         [ ] Add aliasing of token types ("tokenType:XXX", "tt:XXX")